ImoutoChan/ImoutoBooruParser/README.md

 ```xml
 <PackageReference Include="Imouto.BooruParser" Version="3.*" />
 ```
-# Version 4.0.0 RC1
+# Version 4.0.0
-* I'm bumping major version because I had to change public API.
-Sankaku now has string ids on different entities, and we have to adjust for it.
-Most public API types now have a generic id parameter.
-It's string for sankaku and int for every other booru.
-If you're not interested in sankaku you can just assume that ids are int as it was before.
+* I'm bumping the major version due to changes in the public API.
+Sankaku now uses string Ids for various entities, and we have to adjust for it.
+Most public API types now have a string Id parameter.
-* Technical: FluentAssertion is replaced with AwesomeAssertions, you know why.
+* Technical: FluentAssertion has been replaced with AwesomeAssertions, you know why.
-* Technical: Flurl is upgraded to the latest 4 version, it has some breaking changes, but I've adjusted for them, we see how it goes.
+* Technical: Flurl has been upgraded to version 4, it has some breaking changes, but I've adjusted for them, we'll see how it goes.
+* Technical: Upgraded to net9.0

 # Version 3.3.0
 * Sankaku is child of devil and was broken once again.
 Removed old auth chan. part as now all logins goes throw beta.